Update 3/25/2020: The Park Hop is still a “go” – we all need nature! Please, follow CDC social distancing guidelines while you do the scavenger hunt.

 Someone said there are prizes…

-Prizes are available for youth (ages 18 & under) that complete all clues at 1, 5, or 10 parks.
-Prizes include things like magnifying glasses, nature-themed books, wildlife trading cards, and more!
+Normally, prizes are available for youth (ages 18 & under) that complete all clues at 1, 5, or 10 parks.
+Prizes include things like magnifying glasses, nature-themed books, and more!
 Submitting all clues for more than 10 parks will enter youth for the grand prize drawing – a one year pass to all Indiana state parks.

 How do I turn in the clues and claim prizes?

-Families can have fun and claim kids’ prizes at our Park Hop Celebration on April 6, 2019, from 1-2pm at Heritage Park.
-This is the only opportunity to claim prizes.
+Normally, families can have fun and claim kids’ prizes at our Park Hop Celebration, but this event has been cancelled.
+This is normally the only opportunity to claim prizes.
 Just bring along each child’s passport, with their answers to the clues (this is how they show which parks they visited).

-Come for the prizes – but also for hands-on nature activities and a marshmallow roast.
+Come for the prizes – but also for hands-on nature activities and a campfire!

 This is neat – I want to invite my friends!